Assistance programs Fresno County.

 The Family Service Center – Offers emergency rent assistance.
 It is for those facing imminent eviction and that meet other conditions that are in place.
 Other referrals may be for energy bill assistance, shelter, security deposits, and thrift stores.
 (559) 233-0138.
 Read Family Service Center emergency programs.

-Fresno County basic needs, including clothing, furniture and holiday assistance, is available across the region.
+Fresno County basic needs, including clothing, furniture and school items, is available across the region.
 Families, in particular those with children, can receive free school supplies, gifts for the holidays, clothes, furniture and other needed items.
 Non-profits and charity run free clothing and furniture banks provided basic needs to income qualified residents.
-Find free clothes and school supplies in Fresno County.
+Find free clothes, furniture and school supplies in Fresno County.

 Parlier Senior Center provides support services for the elderly and senior citizens over the age of 62.
 Assistance may also be available for the disabled in Fresno County.
 The location also works with agency on aging centers as well for food, senior employment programs, and more.
 Address is 13500 E Tuolumne St., Parlier, CA, 93648, call 559-646-3545